U.S. Route 40: Maryland

 US 40 enters Maryland from Pennsylvania near Grantsville in the western part of the state.
 Here, and through most of the state, it is known as National Pike.
 US 40 leaves National Pike shortly after entering Maryland from the northwest and merges with I-68 and US 219 at exit 14B.
 The old alignment of US 40, still known as National Pike, is signed through much of the western part of the state as either "Scenic US 40" or "Alternate US 40".
 US 219 leaves the three-way concurrency at exit 22, but US 40 and I-68 remain on the same pavement through Frostburg and Cumberland.

 East of Cumberland, the old National Pike (formerly US 40) carries the MD 144 designation.
 The I-68/US 40 roadway passes through a 340 ft deep cut in Sideling Hill.
 Just to the east of the cut is the Sideling Hill Exhibit Center, a museum that highlights Western Maryland geology.
 At Hancock, where the state of Maryland narrows to less than two miles (3 km) wide, I-68 ends, and US 40 merges onto I-70 at exit 1.
 The two routes closely follow the course of the Chesapeake and Ohio Canal and the Potomac River for several miles before US 40 leaves the Interstate at exit 9.
 US 40 passes directly through the center of Hagerstown using Washington Avenue (eastbound) and Franklin Street (westbound).
+Here, it intersects I-81 and has an intersection with US 11.
 Heading southeast out of Hagerstown, US 40 diverges into two separate routes, US 40 and US 40 Alt.
 US 40 parallels I-70, its longtime travel partner, crossing it at exit 32 near Greenbrier State Park on the Baltimore National Pike alignment.
 US 40 Alt heads southeast on the Old National Pike alignment through Boonsboro, crossing South Mountain at Turner's Gap.
 The two routes converge just west of Frederick.